Swiss Alps Travel Information

 A 15 percent service charge is normally included in all hotel, taxi, bar and restaurant bills in Switzerland, and further tipping is not necessary, but small change left over is appreciated.

 Privacy and discretion are highly valued in Swiss culture, and strangers generally do not speak to each other.
 The Swiss are naturally reserved and conservative, and prefer structured rules to govern their daily lives.
-Littering is a serious social crime in Switzerland, and you should also make an effort to throw your recyclables in the proper receptacle.
+Littering is a serious social crime in Switzerland, and visitors should also make an effort to throw their recyclables in the proper receptacle.
 French and German-speaking Switzerland have different customs in some areas.
 When being introduced to someone, German-speaking Swiss will shake hands, while French-speaking locals may kiss on the cheek three times (generally left, right, left).
 While many Swiss speak English, it is considered polite to inquire before attempting conversation.

 Swiss business culture is based predominantly on merit.
 The Swiss are masters of building well-oiled machines.
 The business world reflects this and operates in a similar fashion.
 Efficiency and organisation are prioritised.
 A formal, no-nonsense approach is central to business culture in Switzerland.
 There is little room for humour or lack of preparation in negotiations and business meetings.
 While the Swiss are slightly less pedantic than their German or French counterparts, great value is attached to appearance and punctuality.